Hayato Station (Fukushima)

 Hayato Station (早戸駅, Hayato-eki) is a railway station on the Tadami Line in the town of Mishima, Ōnuma District, Fukushima Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Hayato Station is served by the Tadami Line, and is located 51.2 rail kilometers from the official starting point of the line at Aizu-Wakamatsu.

 Station layout

-Hayato Station has one side platform serving ta single bi-directional track.
-There is no station building, but only a concrete shelter on then platform.
+Hayato Station has one side platform serving a single bi-directional track.
+There is no station building, but only a concrete shelter on the platform.
 The station is unattended.

 History

 Hayato Station opened on September 20, 1956, as an intermediate station on the extension of eastern section of the Japanese National Railways (JNR) Tadami Line between Aizu-Miyashita and Aizu-Kawaguchi.
 The station was absorbed into the JR East network upon the privatization of the JNR on April 1, 1987.

 Surrounding area

 Hayato Station is located in an isolated rural location with no buildings nearby.